 Transactional leadership focuses on the exchange between leaders and followers, with both parties receiving something of value (Boerner, Eisenbeiss & Greisser, 2007).
 So it makes sense that transactional leadership is a give-or-take philosophy.
 Transactional leaders use two different types of motivation, positive and negative.
 Positive motivation focuses on praise, promise, and rewards.
 Negative motivation focuses on negative feedback, threats, or disciplinary action (Bass & Steidlmeier, 1999).

 Negative or destructive leadership is nothing new.
-To Machiavelli (1469-1527) the only bad leader was a weak leader, and it was up to the leader to keep subordinates in line, even if it meant using cruelty (Kellerman, 2004).
+To Machiavelli (1469-1527), the only bad leader was a weak leader, and it was up to the leader to keep subordinates in line, even if it meant using cruelty (Kellerman, 2004).
 Negative or destructive leaders can be extremely successful and motivated and motivated depending on their dysfunction, but their followers suffer the impact of dysfunctional tendencies for months or years (Roter, 2011).

 Negative or destructive leaders look to separate (whether intentionally or unintentionally), divide, and create unrest within teams.
 Lipman-Blumen (2005) stated, “One person’s toxic leader is another person’s hero.”
 Researchers have shown a connection between toxic leadership tendencies and charismatic tendencies.

 Negative leadership results from the leader’s charm and intelligence, the admiration of the follower, and an environment that supports negative behaviors.
 All of these elements help to feed the power of the negative leader (Klein & House, 1995; Popper, 2000).
 Lipman-Blumen (2005) suggested that the toxic leader will also use charismatic tendencies to manipulate, isolate, and ostracize his or her followers.
 This is where teamwork is impacted.

 When a negative or destructive leader is around, followers will either look to move away from that leader or they will jump on the negative leader’s bandwagon.
 When this happens, a division occurs within the team.
 In some cases, the leader intentionally seeks to create turmoil in the team.

 High drama, gossip, team sabotage, high emotions, and anxiety will occur on the team of a negative leader.
 The focus then turns away from the negative leader and shifts to the dysfunction of the team.
 With the attention drawn away from the leader, the leader continues with negative behaviors.